oneapi-src/oneAPI-samples/Tools/Migration/folder-options-dpct/README.md

 migrated, even if they are included by a source file located within the `--in-root`directory.

-The dpct `--out-root` option specifies the directory into which the DPC++ code produced by the Intel DPC++ Compatibility Tool is written.
+The dpct `--out-root` option specifies the directory into which the SYCL*-compliant code produced by the Intel® DPC++ Compatibility Tool is written.
 The relative location and names of the migrated files are maintained, except the file extensions are changed to `.dp.cpp`.